Shibi8/Surround_AI_Suqad_2/Major classes and their methods of Surround.md

 The collections module has some concrete classes that derive from ABCs; these can be further derived.
 In addition, the collections.abc submodule has some ABCs that can be used to test whether a class or instance provides a particular interface, for example, is it hashable or a mapping.

-Here, this method is used to carryout initialisation of the class and it can also be used to initialize objects of the class. self.surround_stages is set to surround_stages
+Here, this method is used to carryout initialisation of the class and it can also be used to initialize objects of the class.
+An instance is created using surround_stages which is assigned to self.surround_stages.

             if module:
                # Module already imported and has a file attribute